FreesideHull/pyinfra-config/README.md

 or
 `pyinfra target-name exec -- command` where command is a valid terminal command on the target e.g. `ls`

+## Snippets

+inside this repo you will find some pyinfra snippets that you may find useful.
+Such as patching a system or verifying a user exists and they own their home directory.

 ## License

 pyinfra-config is released under the MIT.
 The full license text is included in the LICENSE file in this repository.
 Tldr legal have a [great summary](https://tldrlegal.com/license/mit-license) of the license if you're interested.